The Community Services Department provides assistance to a range of low-income individuals and families within EMAA’s service area.

 from policymakers to service providers.
 MISSOURI’S COMMUNITY ACTION POVERTY SIMULATION (CAPS) is a unique tool that helps people begin to understand what life is like with a shortage of money and an abundance of stress.

-Information on all programs administered by East Missouri Action Agency, Inc. may be obtained from any Community Services Outreach Office, or by contacting the Nicolle Hahn, Community Services Department Director.
+Information on all programs administered by East Missouri Action Agency, Inc. may be obtained from any Community Services Outreach Office, or by contacting the Dereon Hill, Community Services Department Director.